Poring over a restaurant menu to find a dish you can eat without blowing your daily calorie limit can seem impossible.

 Dining at home?
 Find classic British recipes

 Best healthy choices at an Indian restaurant

-Steer clear of those creamy dishes – korma, passanda, tikka massala.
+Steer clear of those creamy dishes – such as korma, passanda, tikka massala.
 And opt for boiled rice instead of fried.

-Steer clear of those creamy dishes – korma, passanda, tikka massala.
+Steer clear of those creamy dishes – such as korma, passanda and tikka massala.
 And finally, opt for boiled rice instead of fried.

 Dining at home?
 Find delicious Indian recipes